bakins/davy/README.md

 I envision in such a tool and not necessarily what it does currently.

-It's named for [Davy Jones](https://en.wikipedia.org/wiki/Davy_Jones%27_Locker) as container related projects seemed to have nautical themes.
+It's named for [Davy Jones](https://en.wikipedia.org/wiki/Davy_Jones%27_Locker) as container related projects always seem to have nautical themes.

 ## Philosophy/Approach